Vishesht27/Vishesht27/README.md

 <br>
 I am a first year Computer Science student who is learning a lot of things right now and trying to contribute to the community.

 > I am not a jack of all trades, I am a master of many.
-I dont feel  there is anything I can't do I want to - Evel Kniewel
+I dont feel  there is anything I can't do I want to <br>- Evel Kniewel

 [**Nominate Me for GitHub Star!**](https://stars.github.com/nominate/)
 <br>